-E. Involving Families in Decision Making and Advocacy
+E. Engaging Families in Decision Making and Advocacy

-- 1. involving families as partners in the process of school review and continuous improvement planning; 2 - 2. involving families in the development of its Academy-wide parent involvement policy and plan, and distributing the policy and plan to families.
-1,2
+- 1. engaging families as partners in the process of school review and continuous improvement planning; 2 - 2. engaging families in the development of its Academy-wide parent and family engagement policy and plan, and distributing the policy and plan to families. ^{1,2}